OctopusDeploy/blog/blog/2023-12/set-up-local-k8s-deployment-pipeline/index.md

 In this post, we guide you through setting up a local Kubernetes deployment pipeline that:

 - Builds a simple containerized application using GitHub Actions
-- Pushes application to Docker Hub
+- Pushes the application's image to Docker Hub
-- Deploys the app to your local instance using Octopus Server
+- Deploys the app to your local kubernetes instance using Octopus Server

 ## Before you start

-This guide uses Octopus Server for Windows.
-You can use Linux to create a local deployment pipeline, but you'll need to make adjustments for format differences.
+Aside from a couple of external services, this guide creates the pipeline on Microsoft Windows.

-We use [Canonical's MicroK8s](https://microk8s.io/) to for the local Kubernetes instance in this guide.
-We consider it the easiest entry point as it includes everything you need to get started quickly (though not entirely without a few minor quirks, as you'll soon discover).
+We use [Canonical's MicroK8s](https://microk8s.io/) for the local Kubernetes instance.
+We consider it the easiest entry point as it includes everything you need to get started quickly (though not entirely without a few minor quirks, which we'll cover).

 We reference the MicroK8s commands and steps needed to complete this guide as you need them.
 If you want to know more about MicroK8s and Kubernetes commands beyond this post, [MicroK8s' documentation](https://microk8s.io/docs) is fantastic.
 It uses easy-to-understand language and has simpler explanations than most other Kubernetes guides.

 MicroK8s needs Microsoft's 'HyperV' and 'Windows Hypervisor Platform' enabled to run clusters as it hosts MicroK8s on an Ubuntu virtual machine.
 Use Windows search to find the `Turn Windows features on or off` option and tick boxes for both features in the list.
-If you use VMWare on the same computer, I recommend fully uninstalling it before enabling HyperV, as it might cause you problems later on.
+If you use VMWare on the same computer, I recommend fully uninstalling it (or at least stopping its services) before enabling HyperV, as it might cause you problems later on.

 You'll also need [GitHub](https://github.com/) and [Docker Hub](https://hub.docker.com/) accounts.

 Lastly, we'll use Octopus Server to deploy our 'underwater app' to your cluster.
-If you don't already have a license for Octopus Server, don't panic - we explain how to sign-up for a trial in the guide.
+If you don't already have a license for Octopus Server, don't worry - we explain how to sign-up for a trial in the guide.

 ## Step 1: Install MicroK8s on Windows